toniebox-reverse-engineering/toniebox-reverse-engineering.github.io/content/docs/custom-firmware/cc3200/hackieboxng-bl/bootloader.md

 ### Additional
 The first two slots **ofw1** and **ofw2** are special, as they do not boot from microSD.
 Slot **ofw1** boots from `flash:/sys/pre-img.bin` and slot **ofw2** simulates the ofw bootloader, but allows patching.
 If you want to run a patched OFW using **ofw2** is recommended.
 As standard **ofw1** is set and booted.
 Change `activeImg` to **ofw2** if you want to boot **ofw2** on startup.
+If slot **ofw1** is not selectable, writing flash:/sys/pre-img.bin may have failed.

 ***All error codes for the bootloader are in green.***